 Occlusive dressings are sometimes applied over corticosteroids for treating severe psoriasis, atopic dermatitis, skin lesions of lupus erythematosus, and chronic hand dermatitis, among other conditions.

 Other occlusive dressings are used to protect and help heal burns.
-Doctors have recently found that other types of open wounds also heal faster and more completely when kept moist and under an occlusive dressing.
+Doctors have also found that other types of open wounds heal faster and more completely when kept moist and kept under an occlusive dressing.
 These dressings help maintain a proper level of moisture and provide a framework on which new skin can regrow.
 Such dressings include sophisticated commercial products as well as plain petroleum jelly or an antibiotic ointment under a bandage.